chris-zen/water-levels/README.md

 ![](images/algorithm2.png)

-The spilling of water into the siblings will happen in both directions and following the right proportions and the available capacity.
+The spilling of water into the siblings will happen in both directions and following the right proportions according to the available capacity.

 ![](images/algorithm3.png)

 ### Complexity

-**TODO**

 **Inputs:**